EvenMoreIrrelevance/classy/ROADMAP.md

-## Support for annotations
-Test on public fields; todo: forcibly remove them from the impls' bodies.

 ## AOT
 We now generate an opaque name for the impl class, with the unique part consisting of a UUID drawn at startup and a gensym drawn at macroexpand time.
 I consider this to be sufficient.